Quantum ergodicity for contact metric structures: Semiclassical pseudodifferential calculus

 Postponing the verification of these compatibility conditions, we can reformulate the first equation in Equation~\eqref{eq:rec_k} as follows: let $Y = -\Pi_n^{\rho} T_{k+1,0}\Pi_n^{\rho,\perp}$, we are looking for $X = \Pi_n^{\rho} \Pi_{k+1}\Pi_n^{\rho,\perp}$ such that

-Such a problem is solved by the Sylvester’s Theorem since the spectral gap between eigenvalues of $H$ is uniformly bounded by below on the set $\{\rho = 1\}$.
+This problem is solved by the Sylvester’s Theorem since the spectral gap between eigenvalues of $H$ is uniformly bounded by below on the set $\{\rho = 1\}$.
 Moreover, following \cite[Theorem A.1]{BFKRV}, we have the following formula for the solution $X$: locally around any point $(x,\lambda)\in \Ghat_\infty M$, we can write

 where $\gamma$ is a closed contour in the plane with winding number one around the spectrum of $\Pi_n^\rho$ and zero around the one of $\Pi_n^{\rho,\perp}$.
 Such a closed curve $\gamma$ exists thanks to the spectral gap between eigenvalues of the symbol $H$ in a neighborhood of $(x,\lambda)\in \supp(\rho)$.
-This allows to conclude that $X$ is a symbol in $S^{-\infty}(\Ghat M)$ and thus that Equations~\eqref{eq:Pi_k+1_diag} and~\eqref{eq:rec_k} defines uniquely the symbol $\Pi_n^{\rho,k+1}$, and thus a semiclassical pseudodifferential operator by setting
+This allows us to conclude that $X$ is a symbol in $S^{-\infty}(\Ghat M)$ and thus that Equations~\eqref{eq:Pi_k+1_diag} and~\eqref{eq:rec_k} define uniquely the symbol $\Pi_n^{\rho,k+1}$, and thus a semiclassical pseudodifferential operator by setting